burger

 2. Click directly on the name assigned to the product concerned.

-3. Click on Global configuration in the left sidebar menu.
+3. Click on Global configuration in the left sidebar:

-4. At the bottom, enable or disable the rights to be granted when creating addresses in the future:
+5. At the bottom, enable or disable the rights to be granted during future email address creations:

 Has this FAQ been helpful?